-- You must pay any required costs of coverage. - If You meet the above requirements, the Plan will cover You and your enrolled Eligible Dependents from the date of the marriage, birth, adoption or placement in the home.
-After this 60 day period lapses, You or your Eligible Dependents may be permitted to enroll only upon a subsequent special enrollment event, or through submission of Evidence of Good Health.
+• Pay any required costs of coverage

+If You meet the above requirements, the Plan will cover You and the Eligible Dependents You enroll from the date of the marriage, birth, adoption or placement in the home, death, or divorce.
+If You do not do these things at the right time, You or your dependents may be late enrollees.
-• Loss of eligibility for other coverage:

-- You may enroll yourself and your Eligible Dependents within 60 days of loss of eligibility for other coverage.
-See 4F above regarding Evidence of Good Health requirements and details.
-If You lose coverage under another health plan, You can enroll after the initial 60-day period if You have been covered under any of the following: - COBRA Continuation Coverage, but the continuation period ended; or - Other healthcare coverage that ended either because the Employer stopped making contributions or because eligibility ended due to age, legal separation, divorce, death, termination of employment or reduction in your work hours. - o But You can enroll only if: - Your prior healthcare coverage was not terminated for cause (such as making a fraudulent claim or an intentional misrepresentation) or for late payment; and - You contact GuideStone no later than 60 days after the other health coverage ended. - You provide Evidence of Good Health and are approved for coverage. - If You meet all of these rules, your Plan coverage will begin on the date your Evidence of Good Health Application is approved. - You may also enroll your Eligible Dependents under these special enrollment requirements, if they had other health coverage and meet all of the other rules.
+If You lose coverage under another health plan, You can enroll after the initial 60-day period if You have been covered under either:

+- COBRA Continuation Coverage, but the continuation period ended. - Other group healthcare coverage that ended either because the Employer stopped making contributions or because eligibility ended due to age, legal separation, divorce, death, termination of employment or reduction in your work hours.

+But You can enroll only if:

+- Your prior group healthcare coverage was not terminated for cause (such as making a fraudulent claim or an intentional misrepresentation) or for late payment. - You give your Employer a completed Enrollment Form no later than 60 days after the other health coverage ended.

+If You meet all of these rules, your Plan coverage will begin on the first day after the other coverage ends.
+You may also enroll your Eligible Dependents under these special enrollment requirements, if they had other health coverage and meet all of the other rules.

-E. Dropping dependents from coverage
+F. Dropping dependents from coverage

 You can drop a dependent from your coverage at any time.
-You must tell GuideStone promptly about the change.
+You must tell your Employer promptly about the change.

-F. Making enrollment changes
+G. Making enrollment changes

 Report all enrollment changes promptly so You and your Eligible Dependents become covered as soon as possible.
 Also, a change in coverage could make your costs of coverage to the Plan higher or lower.
 If You do not report a change promptly, You may pay higher costs of coverage than necessary.
-The Plan will not refund these excess payments.
-GuideStone has the forms You need to complete to enroll or to make any changes in coverage.
+The Plan may not refund these excess payments.
+Your Employer has the forms You need to complete to enroll or to make any changes in coverage.

-G. Transfer between GuideStone plans
+H. Transfer between GuideStone plans

-You or your Eligible Dependents may transfer between any eligible GuideStone medical plans only during an annual enrollment period or if a special enrollment event occurs
+You or your Eligible Dependents may transfer between any eligible GuideStone medical plans offered by your Employer, only during an annual enrollment period or if a special enrollment event occurs.